Prerogative of governor: Rajnath on Maha govt formation

 "At this point of time in this programme, I do not wish to make any political statement.
 It was the prerogative of the governor," Singh said at an event in Lucknow.
 "The governor invited the person (to form the government) after he was satisfied."

+Later, in a tweet, he congratulated Fadnavis and Pawar for taking oath.
+"Congratulations to Shri @Dev_Fadnavis and Shri Ajit Pawar on taking oath as the chief minister and deputy chief minister of Maharashtra.
+I am extremely confident that they will jointly work for the progress and prosperity of the state."

-At the event, Singh paid tributes to ex-servicemen and their families in Lucknow and said the country is proud of them.
-Addressing the gathering at the AMC Stadium, he said, "We are proud of the jawans and equally proud of our ex-servicemen.
+At the 172nd Defence Pension Adalat, Singh paid tributes to ex-servicemen and their families in Lucknow.
+Addressing a gathering at the AMC Stadium, he said, "We are proud of the jawans and equally proud of our ex-servicemen.
 I know that even today, there are many ex-servicemen, who if the need arises, can discharge their duty with the same level of confidence.
-I am assured of this," he said.
+I am assured of this," he

-"But, if any power in the world tries to cast an evil eye on the borders of India, then, at that point of time, the self-respect that is aroused among the countrymen is nationalistic self-respect, and not personal or family-oriented," he said.
-"It is with this nationalistic self-respect that they (youths) join the Army," the minister added.

-Singh said that during the freedom struggle, Chandrashekhar Azad, Bhagat Singh, Khudiram Bose and Ashfaqullah Khan were inspired by nationalistic self-respect due to which they smilingly embraced capital punishment.
+Singh said that during the freedom struggle, Chandrashekhar Azad, Bhagat Singh, Khudiram Bose and Ashfaqullah Khan were inspired by nationalistic self-respect due to which they embraced capital punishment while smiling.
 "Our government implemented One Rank, One Pension after a few months of forming the government.
 The issue had been lingering for nearly 30-40 years," he said.

+The event was organised by Principal Controller of Defence Accounts (Pensions), Allahabad in coordination with Headquarters Central Command.
+The Defence Pension Adalat aims at redressal of pension related grievances of veterans of Armed Forces and their next of kin residing in the all districts of Uttar Pradesh.
+Controller General Defence Accounts (CGDA) Sanjeev Mittal said that Defence Accounts Department is going digital.

+A comprehensive pension portal is about to be launched to address all pension-related grievances at one platform, a statement issued by the Defence PRO said.
+Later, the defence minister interacted with members of FICCI women cell.
+"Women entrepreneurship has to be promoted in a big way when India aspires to be a five trillion dollar economy.
+Without active participation of women workforce this dream cannot be fully realised," he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)